lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 95-99+% of the time.

 And that opened up incredible uses of computer vision.
-Not just classifying cats and dogs, but even simple things like more autoamted assembly - the computer can "see" the parts to be assembled.
+Not just classifying cats and dogs, but even simple things like more automated assembly - the computer can "see" the parts to be assembled.
+This has lead to transformative times int he manufacturing industries - but as usual they are hidden from most of the world (a common complaint of the manufactiruing world - but who listens to those guys right !)

 CNNs lead to "Deep Learning" - where the Deep is the number of layers of self-referential networks between input and output.
 Having these layers meant the many different, seemingly inconsequential connections between parts of an input can be built up - in textual terms, how the word "queen" is used in these 1000 works, and those 1000 works can provide a proxy for what queen means, and a proxy that is a arrary of numbers.
-THis is a Language Model.
+This became generative AI - AI that could predict the next word, or the next pixel.
+Images that could be conjured out of thin air, or text that could seem almost human.

 Then one team (OpenAI) just said "What if we dial it up to 11", and fed what can basically be thoguthof as "all the text on the internet" into a language model.